The International School Eindhoven

 In 1964, the Philips Gloeilampenfabrieken N.V.’s Board of Directors advanced the idea of creating an International School in Eindhoven and a decision was made to start up the Philips International School in September 1966.
 The school also opened its doors to students whose parents did not work for Philips N.V. and the school opened on 5 September 1966, with 28 students, spread across Dutch, English and French language streams.
 One year later there were 45 students and by September 1969 there were 65.
 It was decided to add a German stream for the 1970-1971 school year.
 That school year saw an enrollment of 109 students representing 22 nationalities.

 To accommodate the growing enrolment, on 1 April 1975, the property on which the school was previously located – Humperdincklaan 4 – was prepared for construction and on 16 June 1975, students representing the 20 nationalities attending the school at that time laid the first stones.
 The construction of a school located on the Humperdincklaan put the school on a new path, which also entailed a name change.
 As of September 1975, the Regional International School, RIS, became a reality.
-In September 2013 the school, now called International School Eindhoven, took up residence at the current location on the Oirschotsedijk.
+In September 2013 the school, now called the International School Eindhoven, took up residence at the current location on the Oirschotsedijk.

 Since then, the school has grown to be a fully-fledged international school with students representing over 50 nationalities, spread over two departments, a Dutch Bilingual and an International department.
 As an independent non-denominational school, the school is a VBS (Association for Special Schools) member and is furthermore part of DIPS (Dutch International Primary Schools).
 The school is also an ECIS member (European Council for International Schools).